Home | Back to Specialized Resources

 • Michigan - Ten postcards showing stations in Detroit, Michigan.
 These cards are: four views of the Maccabees Building, home to WXYZ; a view of the Schools Center Building (formerly the Maccabees Building), which became the home to NPR FM station WDET; four views of the facilities of WWJ, three showing the Detroit News Building in which the station once resided and one depicting a WWJ announcer's station as it must have looked circa 1920; and a view of the Hotel Book-Cadillac, which was once home to WCX, predecessor to WJR (notice the antenna on the roof).

-• New Jersey - Here is a postcard (front and back) from "Pillar of Fire" station WAWZ, Zarepath; a folder with four views of municipal station WPG, whose studios were on the Steel Pier in Atlantic City; WKDN, Camden; WSNJ, Bridgeton; WFME, an FMer in Newark; and the RCA commercial (utility) station in Tuckerton (card postmarked 1920).
+• New Jersey - A postcard (front and back) from "Pillar of Fire" station WAWZ, Zarepath; a folder with four views of municipal station WPG, whose studios were on the Steel Pier in Atlantic City; WKDN, Camden; WSNJ, Bridgeton; WFME, an FMer in Newark; and the RCA commercial (utility) station in Tuckerton (card postmarked 1920).

 • Oklahoma - WKY, Oklahoma City; KVSO, Ardmore; and a "plane catching antenna" at the Muskogee Municipal Airport.